timoruohomaki/xojo-config-framework/README.md

 Sub Close()
   // Save window state to config
-  Config.WindowWidth = MainWindow.Width
+  Config.WindowWidth = Window1.Width
-  Config.WindowHeight = MainWindow.Height
+  Config.WindowHeight = Window1.Height

   // Config will be automatically saved in the destructor
   // But you can also save explicitly if needed